 One of the greatest barriers to staying in a home that isn't set up for people with mobility issues is the amount of space to move around.
 When you start to slow down and need help getting around, you can find that your home doesn't allow movement for more than a person on their own.
 If you need to use a walking frame, crutches or a wheelchair, door frames and room layouts can turn out to be a bit of a tight squeeze.

-You don't want to have to have someone help you every time you want to go through the door.
+You don't want to have someone help you every time you want to go through the door.
 What you can do is have your doorways widened.
 Although this sounds like a big task, it's easy and quick.

 Accessibility is extremely important in the kitchen.
 When you're working with hot pans and sharp knives, you don't want to be struggling to reach the surfaces or move around.
 If you're a wheelchair user, you can have countertops, and other surfaces lowered.